Melfelf/Melfelf.github.io/content/it-pro/_index.md

 +++
 title = "IT Pro Blog"
-description = "A blog for IT professionals covering topics like cloud computing, cybersecurity, and system administration." sort_by = "date" template = "blog.html" page_template = "post.html"
+description = "Technical guides and insights for modern IT challenges, focusing on Azure, cloud infrastructure, automation, and enterprise management." sort_by = "date" template = "blog.html" page_template = "post.html"